natgluons/HiringHelp-Chatbot/README.md

-# HiringHelp Chatbot: AI-Powered Hiring Assistant
+# HiringHelp Chatbot: AI-Powered Hiring Assistant with RAG

 ## Overview
-HiringHelp Chatbot is an intelligent hiring assistant that helps match candidates with job positions using advanced language models and document retrieval techniques.
-The chatbot analyzes candidate resumes and provides insights based on your company's requirements.
+HiringHelp Chatbot is an intelligent hiring assistant that uses Retrieval-Augmented Generation (RAG) to match candidates with job positions.
+Built with LangChain and advanced language models, the chatbot analyzes candidate resumes by first retrieving relevant information from documents and then generating contextual responses.
+This RAG architecture ensures responses are grounded in actual candidate data rather than hallucinations.

+## Model Choices
+- **Chat Completion**: Using Qwen-2-7B-Chat (via OpenRouter) for its fast and accurate responses in RAG applications
+- **Embeddings**: Using OpenAI's text-embedding-ada-002 for optimal compatibility with LangChain and proven reliability in document retrieval tasks

 ## Features
+- **RAG-Based Analysis**: Uses Retrieval-Augmented Generation to provide accurate, document-grounded responses
 - **Resume Analysis**: Processes and analyzes candidate resumes in PDF format
-- **Intelligent Matching**: Uses advanced language models to match candidates with job requirements
+- **Intelligent Matching**: Uses LangChain and advanced language models to match candidates with job requirements
 - **Interactive Chat Interface**: User-friendly web interface for natural conversations
 - **Rate-Limited API**: Implements rate limiting (10 requests/minute, 100 requests/day) for stable service
 - **Document Management**: Stores and retrieves candidate information from the `knowledge_sources` directory